 Are you looking for books for Christmas gifts for your kids?
 Do you want to read some parenting books?
-Are you looking for a page turner for winter break?
-These are some of my favorite books for Christmas 2019.
+Are you looking for a page-turner for winter break?
+These are some of my favorite books for this Christmas.

 Disclosure: This post contains affiliate links; read more here.

 Children’s Books for Emotional Skills